 We want all of our children to be able to access full time education in order to achieve their full potential.
 We are aware that it is sometimes unavoidable for a child to miss school, either due to illness or exceptional circumstances, but we are committed to working with children and families to provide a safe and nurturing environment, where children want to come to school.

 All children’s attendance and punctuality is carefully tracked and we celebrate good attendance through termly certificates and through class based rewards, which are noted in the school newsletter.
 We work closely with West Sussex Local Authority and our Education Welfare Officer to support children whose attendance is below the expected level, to ensure that they are able to access the same education as their peers.

-Children must attend school regularly and on time during term time.
-Your child can only miss school if:
+Parents are responsible for ensuring that their children attend school regularly and on time during term time.
+Children can only miss school if:

 they are too ill to go to school

 the school has authorised the absence due to exceptional circumstances.

 Typically, mild colds, headaches or tiredness should not prevent a child from attending school.
 Unless your child has had sickness or diarrhoea (in which case they need to have 48 hours off school to avoid the spread of nasty bugs) or they have a high temperature, please make every effort to bring your child into school every day.
 If your child is feeling under the weather, please let their class teacher know by writing a note in the diary and they will keep a close eye on them.
 If your child’s condition worsens during the day, we will phone to ask you to pick them up or see if you would like us to give them medication.

 If your child is too ill to attend school, please email us at firstname.lastname@example.org or ring us on 01293 525449 and choose option 1, before the start of the school day.
 Please do not email the office to say that your child will be absent.
 If your child is absent and booked into Breakfast Club or Cygnet Crew, please remember to email email@example.com to let them know that your child will not be at the club.